(adsbygoogle = window.adsbygoogle || []).push({});

 Declutter Physically and Digitally

-Studies show that clutter draws your attention away from what you can focus on and bombards you with excess stimuli, making your brain work unnecessarily hard.
-Having piles of old paperwork or knick-knacks can frustrate you and make you more anxious, and nothing is harder than trying to work while frustrated.
+Studies show that clutter draws your attention away from what you can focus on and bombard you with excess stimuli, making your brain work unnecessarily hard.
+Having piles of old paperwork or knick-knacks can frustrate you and make you more anxious.
+For most, nothing is harder than trying to work while frustrated.

 Clutter is not only physical, it can be digital too.
-Your phone and computer are filled with files, documents, and photos that you do not need and only weigh you down when you are searching for the one you do need.
+Your phone and computer are filled with files, documents, and photos that you do not need.
+Also, they only weigh you down when you are searching for the one you need.
 Take time every day to delete unnecessary files and old emails.
-This small task will keep even your digitally workspace clean and clear.
+This small task will keep your digital workspace clean and clear.

 Lindsey Conger on InstagramLindsey Conger on Twitter